dpp·digitaler-produktpass.de

 ToysToy Safety Regulation (EU) 2025/2509in force since 01/2026~2030 (DPP delegated act expected late 2026)expected

-As of July 2026.
-Expected dates are based on the ESPR working plan 2025–2030 (April 2025) and publicly communicated postponements.
+As of August 2026.
+Expected dates are based on the ESPR working plan 2025–2030 (April 2025), the European Commission’s official DPP timeline and publicly communicated postponements.
+Alongside the ESPR and the Battery Regulation, the Commission also lists the Packaging, Toy Safety, Construction Products and Critical Raw Materials Regulations as well as the detergents revision as DPP legal bases.
 Not legal advice.

 03 — Perspective